-As a limited company owner, you may incur a variety of business expenses whilst undertaking your contract duties.
-Here, we look at how expenses are ‘allowable’ for tax purposes, and some common errors to avoid.
+As a limited company owner, you incur a variety of costs while running your business.
+Here, we look at which expenses are ‘allowable’ for Corporation Tax purposes, and highlight some common expensing errors to avoid.

 Limited company expenses – the ground rules

 There are some fundamental rules you need to know when it comes to expense claims: